- What are imaging tests?

 Standard x-rays: Usually x-rays are taken by an x-ray technologist.
 You will undress to expose the part of the body that will be x-rayed, removing jewelry or other objects that might interfere with the image.
 You may be given a gown or drape to wear.
 You will be asked to sit, stand, or lie down, depending on what part of the body will be x-rayed.
 Your body is put against a flat box that holds the x-ray film.
 The technologist then moves the machine to aim the beam of radiation at the right area.

-You may have special shields put over parts of your body near the area to be x-rayed so that they are not exposed to the radiation.
+You may have special shields put over parts of your body near the area being x-rayed so that they are not exposed to the radiation.
 Usually the technologist leaves the room to operate the machine by remote control.
 Your exposure to the x-ray is very brief—usually less than a second.
 You may hear a buzzing or clicking sound while the machine is working.

 For a chest x-ray, often 2 views are taken.
 First, you stand with your chest against the x-ray film and the image is taken from the back.
 Your arms will be at your side.
 Then often a side view is taken with your arms either above your head or in front of you.
 The technologist will tell you when to take a deep breath and hold still.
 For a chest x-ray in people who can’t stand, the film is placed in back of them (under them) and the picture is taken from the front.